biowpn/bioweapon/_posts/2025-03-23-generalizing-std-midpoint.md

 /// The indicated position is pos_num / pos_den
 ```

 This can work.
-The next question is, what happens if the indicated position (`pos_num / pos_den`) is not between `0` and `1`?
+The next question is, how do we handle invalid input?
+What happens if the indicated position (`pos_num / pos_den`) is not between `0` and `1`?
+What happens if `pos_den == 0`?

-As mentioned earlier, when the result is not between `a` and `b`, it may not be representable of `Integer`, and overflow may follow.
-Hence we limit the function to interpolation only.

-- That is not to say extrapolation is not useful (it is indeed quite useful).

-Besides, there is also the case of `pos_den == 0`.
-What do we do then?

-One option is to throw our hands up and borrows power from UB:
+One option is to throw our hands up and draw power from UB:

 - If the position is not between `0` and `1`, or if `pos_den == 0`, **the behavior is undefined**

 This gives maximal implementation freedom, at the cost of, well, more UBs!
-The nice thing about `midpoint(a, b)` is that is well-defined for all `(a, b)`.
-Can our `ilerp` do better and follow suits?
-In other words, we need to decide what to do on invalid input.
+The nice thing about `midpoint(a, b)` is that is well-defined for **all** `(a, b)`.
+Can our `ilerp` follow suits?

-We could throw exceptions.
+We could throw exceptions on invalid input.
 However, exceptions are not always desired.
 Besides, both `midpoint` (integral) and `lerp` are `noexcept`.
 We want to make our `ilerp` also `noexcept`.

 We could return a special value, such as `0`, to indicate errors, like `atoi` does.
-However, it has been long established that this is a bad practice; `0` is a possible valid output, and there is no way to check for errors without adding even more complexity via some separate channels like `errno`.
+However, it has been long established that this is a bad practice; `0` is a possible valid output, and there is no way to check for errors without adding even more complexity such as some separate channels like `errno`.

 We could modify the return type to be `optional<Integer>`, or, even better, `expected<Integer, E>`, so that the caller can check for errors.
 The minor downside is the burden is now shifted to the caller, and the code is not as clean.
-In some use cases, the caller knows the position is definitely valid - such as `ilerp(a, b, 1, 4)` - but now it needs to write `*ilerp(a, b, 1, 4)`.
+In some use cases, the caller knows the position is definitely valid - such as `ilerp(a, b, 1, 4)` - but now we need to write `*ilerp(a, b, 1, 4)`.

 There is another way.
-What if we can validate `pos` at compile time?
+What if we can make `pos` a compile time constant so we can validate it at compile time?
+This way, on invalid `pos`, the program fails to compile.

 Why, we have exactly the construct we need - [std::ratio](https://en.cppreference.com/w/cpp/numeric/ratio/ratio), a compile-time rational number:

 ```cpp
 template <class Integer, std::intmax_t Num, std::intmax_t Den>